By Teachers, For Teachers

 However, for some students, even the simplest of words can be a struggle.
 This is when tools and teaching strategies must be used.

 Here are six decoding teaching strategies all young readers should learn and memorize.
-The more that they become familiar with them, the easier it will be for them to read fluently.
+The more they become familiar with them, the easier it will be for them to read fluently.

-If a student is stuck, then tell them to get their mouth ready by taking the word letter by letter.
+If a student is stuck, tell them to get their mouth ready by taking the word letter by letter.
 Instruct students to get their mouth ready to say the word but slowly take the word letter by letter.